junxit/us-congress-bills-109/bill.md

 ## § 4.
 Annual report to Congress

-The Secretary of State shall submit to Congress an annual report on the United States-Poland Parliamentary Youth Exchange Program established under this Act.
+The Secretary of State shall submit to Congress the Committee on Foreign Relations of the Senate and the Committee on International Relations of the House of Representatives an annual report on the United States-Poland Parliamentary Youth Exchange Program established under this Act.
 Each annual report shall include—

 - **(1)** information on the implementation of the Program during the preceding year:
 - **(2)** the number of participants in the Program during such year;